 Rob: 10,000 hours.

 Steve: Yeah.
 I just spent a lot of time doing one thing and getting really good at it.
-But going back to that story that my mom told me, you know, that is an interesting point there, right?
+But going back to that story that my mom told me that is an interesting point there, right?

 Rob: Yeah.
-I want to swing it back to guitar playing, you know, you playing guitar till late at night.
+I want to swing it back to guitar playing you playing guitar till late at night.
 Did you play 10,000 hours of guitar?

 Steve: Let's see, I started in like grade eight.
 You know, I'd pretty much come home from school like at 3:00 and play all into the evening.
 And I did that for like four or five years, so I spent a lot of time doing that.
 You know what's sad, is I was in San Francisco last week for the Smashing Conference.
 And we did the speakers dinner at the Dropbox office.
 And at the Dropbox office they have the drums, bass guitar, piano.
 They have this little thing you can play, you can jam out on, right?

 Steve: So that was kind of cool.
 So I picked up the guitar and started playing it, and I cannot play anymore at all.
 I mean, I can pick it up and I know the chords and stuff but...

 Rob: You start doing like arpeggios or something.

 Steve: Yeah, I can't play any of that stuff anymore.
 It's kind of sad.
 I'm sure if I actually spent time and picked it up and played it more I'd get better at it, but it was kind of depressing because I just haven't played guitar for years.